Table of contents

 Fact: It is important to consider the burnout factor in case managers; therefore, trends on offloading disability caseloads and onboarding easy-to-use case management tools will be critical.

-According to our research and insights, the six trends leaders should expect to see in the digital therapy space are:
+According to our research and insights, the six trends leaders should expect to see in the digital mental health space are:

 - Shifting offerings beyond what EAPs can do